thindil/steamsky/bin/doc/MODDING.md

   bases owners names: Poleis, Independent, Pirates, Undead, Drones, Inquisition.
 For Destroy, any enemy ship index (from *ships* directory) or owners names: Poleis, Independent, Pirates, Undead, Drones, Inquisition.
-For Craft, recipe index (from *recipes* directory).
-For Mission, missions types:
-  Deliver for deliver item to bases, Destroy for destroy enemy ship, Patrol for patrol missions, Explore for explore missions, Passenger for transport passengers missions.
+For Craft, recipe index (from *recipes* directory), Type or ShowType (from *items* directory).
+For Mission, missions types: Deliver for deliver item to bases, Destroy for destroy enemy ship, Patrol for patrol missions, Explore for explore missions, Passenger for transport passengers missions.

 ## Debugging
 If you want test your changes, you may run game in debug mode.
 In this mode